The spectacular waterfalls

 Discovery of Buon Don District

-Located about thirty kilometers from Buon Me Thuot, Buon Don district offers visitors some interesting sights:
+Located about thirty kilometres from Buon Me Thuot, Buon Don district offers visitors some interesting sights:

 - the botanical garden of Trobuh